Camp Lejeune Water Contamination Symptoms

 Contacting us does not create an attorney-client relationship.

-Although there were signs as early as the 1980s that the water contamination at Camp Lejeune was connected with illnesses developed by those who served in the camp, it wasn’t until 2010 that the first veteran received a 100% disability rating for cancer (Multiple Myeloma) linked to toxic water exposure in Camp Lejeune.
+Although there were signs as early as the 1980s that the water contamination at Camp Lejeune was connected with illnesses developed by those who served in the camp, it wasn’t until 2010 that the first Veteran received a 100% disability rating for cancer (Multiple Myeloma) linked to toxic water exposure in Camp Lejeune.
 This is believed to be the first time the government admitted to the link between the contamination and illnesses.

-There are several symptoms associated with that exposure, but more importantly diseases.
-Diseases that the VA will likely find to be presumptive to service in Camp Lejeune, meaning that you can receive a disability rating depending on the extent of your symptoms.
-Some of those diseases include:
+There are several symptoms associated with exposure to the toxic substances found in the drinking water at Camp Lejeune that are indicative of certain diseases.
+The VA will likely find these diseases to be presumptively connected to service in Camp Lejeune, meaning you can receive a disability rating depending on the extent of your symptoms.

 • Esophageal cancer